ccdmb/predector/CONTRIBUTING.md

 More fancy people will create a new branch for every new "feature" that is going to be implemented, and those branches get removed when the new feature is finished and merged.

+## Versioning

+We're using bump2version to automatically handle version increases.
+Because we have to store the version in several places, doing this manually is very error prone.

 ## Docker

 Docker is a type of container virtualisation system.